techflic/todo-app-client/README.md

 A simple and user friendly app to manage your day to day tasks with an ability of :
   -
-  - File management ( Upload, Download ) for each of your task if required
+  - File management ( Attach, View, Download ) for each of your task if required
   - Edit, Archive, Delete
   - Prioritise while Adding each task
   - Export your list to PDF and carry away